dogweather/forkful/content/en/vba/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, often known as dictionaries in Visual Basic for Applications (VBA), allow programmers to create collections of key-value pairs.
-This feature is pivotal for efficient data storage and retrieval, offering a more flexible and intuitive way to manage data than traditional array indices.

 ## How to:
 In VBA, the `Dictionary` object provides functionality similar to associative arrays.
 You must first add a reference to the Microsoft Scripting Runtime to use it:

 1. In the VBA editor, go to Tools > References...